BetonQuest/BetonQuest/docs/Tutorials/Basics/Conversations.md

+## About
 :octicons-clock-24:  30 minutes · :octicons-tag-16: Basics

-In this tutorial you will learn the basics of the conversations in less then 30 minutes.
+In this tutorial you will learn the basics of the conversations.
+These allow you to create a dialog between the player and a NPC.
+Therefore these are the basic tool for story telling.
-You don't need any experience in creating quest.
-This is the very beginning.

 !!! danger "Requirements"
     For this part of the tutorial you have to go through the [Setup Guide](../Getting-Started/Setting-up-a-local-test-server.md).
     After you finished setting up your local server, editor and installing the plugin you can start with this tutorial.

+    You don't need any experience in creating quest.
+This is the very beginning.

-##1.
-Creating the folder structure for the first quest
+## 1. Creating the folder structure for the first quest

 Let's start with creating new folders for this tutorial.
 First create a `tutorialQuest` folder and inside this folder create another folder named `conversations` this is helpful to separate things.